swcarpentry/DEPRECATED-boot-camps/python/write_code_for_people/Readme.md

 Since tuples are immutable, they can be used as keys for dictionaries.
 Lists are mutable, and therefore cannot.

 When you architect software in python, most data will end up looking either like a list or a dictionary.
-These two data types are very important in python and you'll end up using them all the time.
+These two data types are very important in python and you'll end up using them all the time.  **Most importantly, choosing the correct data type will make a big difference in the readability of your code!**

 ## Sets

-Most introductory python courses do not go over sets this early (or at all), and in the interest of time we're no different.
 The python set type is a useful data type similar to the idea of a mathematical set: it is an unordered collection of unique things.

 Consider the following examples if you're interested in the useful sorts of things you can do with python sets:

 ```
-In [3] fruit = set(["apple", "banana", "pear", "banana"]) #You have to use a list to create a set.
+In [3]: fruit = set(["apple", "banana", "pear", "banana"]) #You have to use a list to create a set.

+In [4]: fruit
+Out[4]: {'apple', 'banana', 'pear'}
 ```

 Since sets contain only unique items, there's only one banana in the set